NuclearShamanHakunin/rpssl/README.md

 ### Development Mode

-This mode enables hot-reloading for both the frontend and backend, making it ideal for development.
+This mode enables hot-reloading for both the frontend, making it ideal for development.

 1. Clone the repository.
 2. Run the following command from the project root: